quat1024/quatweb/README.md

 Oi mate, you got a loicense for that code?

 I don't care, do what you want.
-No facists.
+No fascists.